browserengineering/book/book/accessibility.md

 discussion of screen reader support will instead include a minimal screen reader integrated directly into the browser.

+[^why-diff]: Screen readers need to help the user with operating
+    system actions such as logging in, starting applications, and switching between them, so it makes sense for the screen reader to be outside any application and to integrate with them through the operating system.

 But should our built-in screen reader live in the `Browser` or each `Tab`?
 Modern browsers generally talk to screen readers from  something like the `Browser`, so we'll do that too.^[And therefore the browser thread in our